rickardvh/budo-notes/kendo/nihon_kendo_kata/tachi-ropponme.md

 Although their wrist has been cut, uchidachi can still fight, and takes a big step back from shidachi, pulling the injured hand back and away with the sword hoping to make distance to reposition themselves and attack again.
 Shidachi, however, will still not allow uchidachi that opportunity and follows without pause to control the centre in front of uchidachi, then raises their sword into jōdan to display zanshin and cement their victory.
 Only then does uchidachi give up and the kata can end.

-This is the "triple-kill method" (三殺法 *sansatsuhō*): killing the sword, killing the technique, and killing the spirit.
+This is the "triple-kill method"[^3] (三殺法 *sansatsuhō*): killing the sword, killing the technique, and killing the spirit.

 "Killing the sword" means to deny the enemy the full use of their sword, by not yielding control of the centre or by countering their kamae.
 The most obvious example might be uchiotoshi or harai techniques that literally strike or sweep the sword away, but in this kata the sword is killed by the aforementioned, more subtle, means.